Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Packing Sustainable Items

-• Insect repellent – Bring an insect repellent but get a non-toxic product to prevent harming nature or animals.
+• Insect repellent – Bring a non-toxic insect repellent to prevent harm to nature or animals.

-• Sunscreen – An obvious addition to that is also sunscreen.
-We recommend a product without toxic ingredients so it doesn’t harm the environment.
+• Sunscreen – We recommend a product without toxic ingredients to avoid harming the environment.
 (Read about alternative sunscreens here)

 sustainable travel reusable water bottle